 A homey and residential area, the Upper West Side is one of New York City’s most iconic neighborhoods.
-From the coveted views along Central Park West to the secluded and relaxing stretch of Riverside Park, trendy new restaurants next to longstanding establishments, this neighborhood easily embodies the old-meets-new charm of Manhattan.
+From the coveted views along Central Park West to the secluded and relaxing stretch of Riverside Park, trendy new restaurants next to longstanding establishments, this neighborhood effortlessly embodies the old-meets-new charm of Manhattan.

 The Upper West Side spans from 59th Street North to 110th street across the entire Western side of Manhattan from Central Park West to the Hudson River.
 To the north, it is bordered by Morningside Heights while Midtown West is along the southern border.